agil-mugil/bookmark-ui/docs/README.md

 	-- # TODO Make the Redirectcomponent to enable the redirection for the quick short url and that does not belongs to a any group by checking the expiry date.

 # Group Component
 	-- GroupComponent to dislpaly all the groups on the system -- # TODO - make it is as individual component
 	# Create Group Component:
 		-- Component to create the Group in to the system
-		-- Made the Group based on Tribe or Featured team (#FT) and application available to the Group Creation -- # TODO -Need to dislpay the cards specific to a group and add card to it.
-		-- Make the Group Component to create a Group and also to display the cards pertaining to that group -- For that Create GroupComponent to display all the groups in the system.
+		-- Made the Group based on Tribe or Featured team (#FT) and application available to the Group Creation -- # TODO -Need to dislpay the cards specific to a group and add card to it. -done -- Make the Group Component to create a Group and also to display the cards pertaining to that group -done -- For that Create GroupComponent to display all the groups in the system. - done

 # Next Step: